cca/cca_invenio/notes/configure.md

 We have two demo custom fields `ConditionalField` and `CommunityField` which demonstrate conditional inputs that only show on the deposit form some of the time. `ConditionalField` checks if another metadata field has a particular value and disables the field if the condition is not met. `CommunityField` is analogous and shows only for submissions to a specific community.

 The `props` passed to a custom field React components represent only the initial state of the record (e.g. they only have data for drafts or new versions being edited).
 In order to access the current and mutable state of the form, we have to use Formik and Redux.

+### Keyword vs. Text Indexing

+In a custom field, we define how its metadata is indexed in the search engine via the field class' `mapping` method.
+For text fields, we can choose to either index them as `text` which is tokenized and can be partially matched or `keyword` that require exact matches.
+"Washing" matches "Washing Machine" if it is indexed as text, but not as a keyword. `text` is good for titles and descriptions, while `keyword` is good for identifiers.

+- `course.title`, `course.instructors_string` -> type = `text`
+- `course.section`, `course.instructors[].uid` -> type = `keyword`

+See the `CourseCF` `mapping` method for our most sophisticated example.